7 Best CRMs for Professional Services in 2026 (Compared)

 Real-World Application: Imagine an architecture firm using Drum.
 They can track a new lead in the CRM, generate a multi-phase fee proposal, and once it’s approved, manage each project phase with its own budget.
 As architects log time, Drum automatically calculates real-time profitability, alerting the project manager if a phase is approaching its budget limit.
 This allows for proactive, informed conversations with the client, rather than reactive ones.

-User Experience and Support
+User Experience and Support.

 Drum emphasizes a clean, intuitive interface designed for quick adoption, which is a huge plus for busy teams.
 The onboarding process is supported by a responsive team offering live chat and email support, with users reporting near-immediate daytime responses.
 This level of friendly, accessible support, combined with a user-friendly design, helps firms transition smoothly from their old systems.
 For a deeper look into how these features benefit service firms, you can learn more about its professional services project management software.

+Pricing and Access.
 Drum does not publish its pricing online.
 To understand the cost, you’ll need to contact their sales team or sign up for their free 14-day trial.
 This approach allows them to provide a tailored demo and ensure the platform is the right fit, letting you evaluate its ROI before making a financial commitment.

 | Feature Summary | Details |